shivamagarwal2996/movie-list/README.md

 ## Available Scripts

 This is a full stack application for rating a movie.
-The front end of the app is in Reactjs and back-end is in flask.
+The front end of the app is in Reactjs and back-end is in flask and database used here is sqlite3.

 ### `npm start`